AleksanderTalmenev/configuration/README.md

 ```
 Cntrl + Shift + E
 ```
-How switch by suggestions in vscode:
+How to switch by suggestions in vscode:
 ```
 Cntrl + n
 Cntrl + p
 ```

-### How change hotkeys for switching between windows in vscode:
+### How to change hotkeys for switching between windows in VSCode:

 Press `Ctrl + Shift + P`